alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Jovial_Assembler_Documentation.md

 When in `MEM` mode, the HP-16C will display the status of the calculator memory.
 The display will show the number of program lines (`P-#`) used and the number of storage registers available (`r-###`).

+## Syntax
+The syntax for the Jovial Assembler is based on the examples in the HP-16C manual and is detailed above.
+Each line of code in a Jovial program corresponds to a series of key presses on the HP-16C calculator.
+Each instruction is written on a separate line and comments are allowed using `;` or `//`.
+One key difference is that writing the `f` and `g` keys is unnecessary.
+The Jovial Assembler will add them automatically when assembling.
+It is recommended that you specify your initial settings at the beginning of your program.
+Otherwise, the Jovial Assembler will assume the default settings (2's complement and 16-bit word size).
+All Jovial Assembly files should have the `.jov` extension. *Note that instructions are not case sensitive.*

+See the Sample Programs folder for examples of Jovial Assembly programs.

 ## Instruction Set
-Each instruction in the Saturnine Assembly Language corresponds to a key press on the HP-16C calculator.
+Each instruction in the Jovial Assembly Language corresponds to a key press on the HP-16C calculator.
 Instructions are all based on the keys of 16C, but with some changes to make them typeable from a standard QWERTY keyboard. **Instructions are not case sensitive.** The documentation below will list them as they are on the HP-16C keys, but you may see them in all lowercase in the other files.
+You may see a `#` in the listing.
+This refers to a number that is entered by the user.

-The following is a list of the instructions available in the Saturnine Assembly Language:
+The following is a list of the instructions available in the Jovial Assembly Language:
 ### Numeric Input
 - `0` through `9`: Enter the corresponding digit in base 10.
 - `.`: Enter the decimal point in floating-point mode.
 - `A` through `F`: Enter the corresponding digit in base 16.
 - `CHS`: Set the sign of the number to negative in 1's or 2's complement mode.
-Note that the Saturnine Assembler allows for negative numbers to be entered directly (`-#`), so the `CHS` instruction is not generally necessary.
+Note that the Jovial Assembler allows for negative numbers to be entered directly (`-#`), so the `CHS` instruction is not generally necessary.
 - To specify the base of the number, use 0b### for binary, 0o### for octal, 0d### for decimal, and 0x### for hexadecimal.
 If no base is specified, the number is assumed to be in decimal.
-    - For negative numbers, use -0b### for binary, -0o### for octal, -0d### for decimal, and -0x### for hexadecimal. -### is also acceptable for decimal numbers.
+    - For negative numbers, use -0b### for binary, -0o### for octal, -0d### for decimal, and -0x### for hexadecimal. -### is also acceptable for negative decimal numbers.
 - Note that entering a number is its own operation and requires a separate instruction to do an operation with it.
 - `EEX`: Enter the exponent in floating-point mode.
 See the [Floating Point Mode](####floating-point-mode) section for more information.
 - Examples (in 2's complement mode with an 8-bit word size):